Sub-Saharan Africa telecoms market: trends and forecasts 2022–2027

 This report and associated data annex provide:

-- a 5-year forecast of more than 180 mobile and fixed KPIs for SSA, as a whole and for 11 key countries
+- a 5-year forecast of around 200 mobile and fixed KPIs for SSA, as a whole and for 10 key countries

 - an in-depth analysis of the trends, drivers and forecast assumptions for each type of mobile and fixed service, and for key countries